-The Group acts as an agent in the purchase of the Guaranteed Capacity from the Electricity Generators and selling it to the Qualified Enterprises (Distribution Licensee, Direct Customer and/or Exporter).
-For the sold Guaranteed Electricity the Group collects debts from the Qualified Enterprises and transfers the receipts to the Electricity Generators.
-The Group does not expect a benefit from such receipts and transfers and also does not bear any risk on these operations; these transactions are reflected as agent's transactions in the Group's consolidated financial statements.
+Until 31 August 2014 the Group acted as an agent in the purchase of the Guaranteed Capacity of electricity production from electricity producers and selling it to the Qualified Enterprises (Distribution Licensee, Direct Customer and/or Exporter).
+For the sold Guaranteed Electricity the Group collects debts from the Qualified Enterprises and transfers the receipts to the electricity producers.

+Starting from 1 September 2014, due to changes in relevant legislation, the Group must reimburse the Sources whether or not it receives funds from Qualified Enterprises.
+Therefore, starting from September 2014 the Group no longer acts as an agent and recognises revenue and cost of sales in full.
+The Group does not expect a benefit from such receipts and transfers but starting from September 2014 the Group bears credit risk on these operations; these transactions were reflected as agent's transactions in the Group's 2013 financial statements.

-The total sale and purchase transactions with respect to the agent's operations (sale/purchase of the Guaranteed Capacity) are given below:
+The total sale and purchase transactions with respect to the agent's operations (sale/purchase of the Guaranteed Capacity) from 1 January 2014 to 31 August 2014 and during 2013 are given below:

-'000 GEL 2013 2012
+'000 GEL 2014 2013

-Sale of Guaranteed Capacity 39,828 45,999
+Sale of Guaranteed Capacity 23,789 39,828

-Purchase of Guaranteed Capacity (39,828) (45,999)
+Purchase of Guaranteed Capacity (23,789) (39,828)